Definition of Outstanding Shares

 Diluted Shares Outstanding

-Besides ordinary shares which are outstanding (Also known as Basic Shares), a company also issues stock options and warrants to its employees and other stakeholders, which are either locked in for a certain period (normally in the case of Employee Stock option schemes) or convertible at a prefixed conversion price after a particular period (Convertible Debentures, FCCB, Quasi Equity, etc.).
+Besides outstanding ordinary shares (Also known as Basic Shares), a company also issues stock options and warrants to its employees and other stakeholders, which are either locked in for a certain period (normally in the case of Employee Stock option schemes) or convertible at a prefixed conversion price after a particular period (Convertible Debentures, FCCB, Quasi Equity, etc.).
 To provide a fair view of the performance, companies usually compute both Basic and Diluted Shareholding.

 Outstanding Shares vs Issued Shares